amirranjbar82/imagallery.procurement/README.md

 - `createdBy` - User who created the record
 - `createdAt` - Creation timestamp
 - `updatedAt` - Last update timestamp

+**SupplierDocuments**
+- `documentId` - Unique identifier
+- `supplierId` - Foreign key to the supplier
+- `fileName` - Original name of the file
+- `storagePath` - Path to the file in Firebase Storage
+- `fileType` - Mime type or extension
+- `fileSize` - Size in bytes
+- `description` - Optional description of the document
+- `uploadedBy` - UID of the user who uploaded the file
+- `createdAt` - Upload timestamp

 **Product Groups (Catalogs)**
 - `groupId` - Unique identifier